All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I train differently on tirzepatide versus semaglutide?

 The training principles are the same for both medications.
-However, tirzepatide often produces greater appetite suppression and faster weight loss, which means recovery may be more compromised.
+But tirzepatide often produces greater appetite suppression and faster weight loss, which means recovery may be more compromised.
 Be more conservative with volume and more aggressive with protein intake compared to semaglutide.

 Can I add a fifth training day for arms or shoulders?

-It is generally unnecessary.
+It's generally unnecessary.
 Arms and shoulders receive substantial indirect training during your compound push and pull movements.
 Adding a fifth day increases recovery demand without proportional benefit during caloric restriction.
 If you want more arm work, add 2 to 3 extra sets to the end of your upper body sessions.

 How do I handle weeks where tirzepatide side effects are severe?